LIers find little comfort in mortgage forbearance

 Islip resident Cassandra Benvenuto, 32, said she and her husband expect to ask Bethpage Federal Credit Union for a forbearance on their $3,018 monthly house payments.
 Benvenuto’s work as a private investigator dried up last month when the courts and many attorneys’ offices closed due to the pandemic.
 Her husband’s work as a plumbing supervisor was suspended around the same time due to a lack of protective equipment.
 The Benvenutos have a 1-½-year-old daughter, Lulu, and Cassandra is eight months pregnant.

-“Besides our mortgage we still have our other expenses and bills, and now we have a new baby coming in a few weeks,” she said, in a text-message interview while she was on hold seeking unemployment benefits.
-“If we could do the forbearance it could ease some of our financial troubles and stress," she said, in a text-message interview while she was on hold seeking unemployment benefits.
+“Besides our mortgage we still have our other expenses and bills, and now we have a new baby coming in a few weeks,” she said, in a text message interview while she was on hold seeking unemployment benefits.
+“If we could do the forbearance it could ease some of our financial troubles and stress."

 But they would not be able to make up all those missed payments at once, she said.
 If lenders can make the missed payments due at the end of the loan term, she said, “I think that is the only way it would be helpful to everyone.”